teetotum/exploration/css_overflow_pseudo_class_proposal.md

 ## Roadblocks

 The proposed feature does not fit well into how browsers currently render a document.
-Selectors are matched, resulting in styles being applied, resulting in layout, causing overflow, which would now need to trigger matching of `:overflow` selectors and applying corresponding styles, which could cause more overflow or undo an oveflow; potentially causing an infinite cycle.
+Selectors are matched, resulting in styles being applied, resulting in layout, causing overflow, which would now need to trigger matching of `:overflow` selectors and applying corresponding styles, which could cause more overflow or undo an overflow; potentially causing an infinite cycle.
 The same concern has been discussed [here](https://discourse.wicg.io/t/add-truncated-to-css-pseudo-selector-specification/621) without a feasible solution.

 ## Alternatives